14dstcyr/datafun-07-applied/README.md

 # datafun-07-applied
+By: Deb St. Cyr
+2/17/24

-# Create a new project in Github
+# A new project to demonstrate skills learned
 - Make a new file (add README.md to file!)
 - Clone down the file to machine
 - Activate the environment